Office of the Secretary, Department of Defense (DoD).

 (c) * * *

 (7) Respite care.
 TRICARE beneficiaries enrolled in ECHO are eligible for a maximum of 16 hours of respite care per month.
-Respite care in defined is § 199.2.
-Respite care services will be provided by a TRICARE-authorized home health agency and will be designed to provide health care services for the covered beneficiary, and not baby-sitting or child-care services for other members of the family.
+Respite care is defined in § 199.2.
+Respite care services will be provided by a TRICARE-authorized HHA and will be designed to provide health care services for the covered beneficiary.
 The benefit will not be cumulative, that is, any respite hours not used in one month will not be carried over or banked for use on another occasion.

 * * * * *

 Aaron T. Siegel,

 Alternate OSD Federal Register Liaison Officer, Department of Defense.

 BILLING CODE 5001-06-P